Apply for the EE RLF Bridge Loan here: Application Link

 Eligibility Requirements:

-• Application Proof: Evidence of Direct Pay application submission to the U.S. Treasury.
+- Application Proof: Evidence of Direct Pay application submission to the U.S. Treasury or Part II approval from Illinois Solar for All.

 Initially focused on commercial and public buildings, the program has the potential to expand into the residential sector and develop additional loan types as demand and capacity allow.
 This strategic flexibility ensures that the EE RLF can adapt to evolving market needs and continue to drive significant energy savings and environmental benefits across Illinois.